Last Updated: December 2023

 Broker Price Opinion

-This method involves a real estate agent providing an estimated value for a property based on their knowledge of the local market and recent sales data.
+This method involves a rental real estate agent providing an estimated value for a property based on their knowledge of the local market and recent sales data.
 BPOs are often used for properties that are difficult to appraise, such as distressed or unusual properties.

 This is not a method of appraisal per se, but rather a step in the appraisal process where the appraiser takes the estimates from the different approaches used and reconciles them into a final estimated value.
 The appraiser will consider the strengths and weaknesses of each approach and any other relevant factors to arrive at the most accurate value possible.

-How Much Do Real Estate Appraisals Cost?
+How Much Does a Rental Property Appraisals Cost?

-How Long Do Appraisals Take to Complete?
+How Long Do Rental Property Appraisals Take to Complete?

 The on-site inspection, where the appraiser visits the property and takes measurements, photos, and notes, typically takes a few hours.
 The appraiser will then analyze the data and research comparable properties before arriving at an estimated value.
 The completed report is typically delivered to the client within a few days after the inspection is completed.